-- 4. Tap to send the Toggle Relay command to RigPi - \ The URL rigpi2.local is not recognized by Android devices.
+- 4. Tap to send the Toggle FT8-on-Band command to RigPi - The URL rigpi3.local is not recognized by Android devices.
 Use the IP for RigPi instead.
 The IP can be found in RigPi>SETTINGS>System.

-Use rigpi2.local or the RigPi IP when using Flic on the same network as RigPi.
+Use rigpi3.local or the RigPi IP when using Flic on the same network as RigPi.
 For the Flic to work when away from home, use the WAN IP shown in SETTINGS>System.
 You may want to use a second Flic for use when away from home.
 Port 80 must be opened in your router to use Flic away from home.